FirstBlood12/NotPetyaOpenSSL/README.md

 8. After all MFT records of every NTFS partition are encrypted, NotPetya kernel triggers a reboot by calling INT 19h.
 9. This time BIOS will read NotPetya bootloader and NotPetya bootloader will read and execute NotPetya kernel in memory again.
-10. This time NotPetya kernel will read sector 32 again in buffer and it will check the first byte of it, this time first byte of sector 32 is 0x01(MFT Encrypted), so this time NotPetya kernel displays ransom demand and shows what must be done in order to decrypt the hard drive and shows BTC Address and personal decryption code.
+10. This time NotPetya kernel will read sector 32 again in buffer and it will check the first byte of it, this time first byte of sector 32 is 0x01(MFT Encrypted), so this time NotPetya kernel displays ransom demand and shows what must be done in order to decrypt the hard drive and shows BTC Address and personal installation key.

 # How the MFT(Master File Table) decryption works?
 1. At this stage the Master File Table has already been encrypted using Salsa20 cipher and the key used for encrypting the MFT has been erased from sector 32.